socialvibe/truex-android-integrations/DOCS.md

 ### Handling Ad Elimination

 Skipping video ads is completely the responsibility of the app code.
-The SSAI API should provide enough information for the app to determine where the current pod end-point is, and the app, when appropriate, should fast-forward directly to this point when resuming playback.
+The ad service provider's SDK should provide enough information for the app to determine where the current pod end-point is, and the app, when appropriate, should fast-forward directly to this point when resuming playback.

 ## TruexAdRenderer Android/Fire TV API